SCHOOL EVENTS FOR NEW STUDENTS

 11:40 - 12:10pm - Students have lunch in the Multi-Use Room (MUR).
 Afterwards, they play in the playground.

-1:15 - 2:00pm - One day a week, your child will have Extended Day and will be dismissed at 2:00 pm.
-Extended Day is time that the teacher spends additional time working with a subset of her class.
+1:45 - 2:30pm -Some students will have Extended Day and will be dismissed at 2:30 pm.
+Extended Day is time that the teacher spends additional time working with a subset of her class who need extra support.

 Encourage self care and independence such as practice writing his/her own name, packing his/her own backpack, wiping his/her own nose, cleaning up after meals, raising his/her hand to ask for help, asking to go to the bathroom, learning to wipe him/herself and washing hands after using the bathroom.
 Above all, have your child play and have fun as play-based learning is highly encouraged.